 The symptoms are similar for broken bones (fractures), strains, and sprains.

 An X-ray will confirm or rule out a broken bone.
 The doctor can then provide appropriate treatment for recovery.

 Pain is a common result.
 Although not for everyone.

-For many bone breaks, it’s more often like the deep ache from a bad stomach ache or headache.
+More often, for many bone breaks, it's like the deep ache from a bad stomach ache or headache.
 Some people experience sharper pain, especially in the case of an open fracture.

-There is often pain directly over the bone where there’s little or no soft tissue.
+Pain directly over the bone, where there's little or no soft tissue, is common.
 Severe swelling or bruising is usually evident over the top of the bone.
 The area could look lopsided or deformed.